Test-Accessibility/Dataset-accessibility-assessments/Estudo 01/README.md

 ### Results
 The results were separated into two datasets, given the large number of apps that were disregarded.
 The [raw_dataset](https://github.com/Test-Accessibility/Dataset-avaliacoes-acessibilidade/blob/main/Estudo%2001/massive_apps_raw_dataset.csv) contains all the results found, including the disregarded tests.
 The [dataset](https://github.com/Test-Accessibility/Dataset-avaliacoes-acessibilidade/blob/main/Estudo%2001/massive_apps_dataset.csv) only contains the results of the tests that were considered for this research.
 Both datasets are present in this repo.

-As a result of this research, 126 mobile applications were evaluated with *2713* total accessibility errors, with an average of *0.5* errors per screen.
+As a result of this research, 126 mobile applications were evaluated only in English with **2713** total accessibility errors, with an average of **0.5** errors per screen.
 The table below shows more information about the tests.

 |                                            | **React Native** | **Ionic** | **Flutter** | **Total** |
 |--------------------------------------------|------------------|-----------|-------------|-----------|